Jayy001/codexctl/README.md

-    install             Install the specified version (will download if not available on the device) download            Download the specified version firmware file backup              Download remote files to local directory cat                 Cat the contents of a file inside a firmware image ls                  List files inside a firmware image extract             Extract the specified version firmware file mount               Mount the specified version firmware filesystem upload              Upload folder/files to device (pdf only) status              Get the current version of the device and other information
+    install             Install the specified version (will download if not available on the device) download            Download the specified version firmware file backup              Download remote files to local directory cat                 Cat the contents of a file inside a firmwareimage ls                  List files inside a firmware image extract             Extract the specified version update file mount               Mount the specified version firmware filesystem upload              Upload folder/files to device (pdf only) status              Get the current version of the device and other information